 Review of Pay Structures

 During the first quarter of each fiscal year and prior to the budget process, the Compensation Specialist will review the competitiveness of the university’s pay structures.
 The review will include (1) comparisons of the competitive status of the university’s ranges to the relevant external market; and (2) a review of anticipated average movement of pay structures by peer and comparison organizations.
 Based on findings of the review, a recommendation will be prepared for consideration by the Senior Vice President for Business Affairs and President of the University concerning adjustments to the pay structures.

 Pay Above Maximum

 Any recommendation for an incumbent’s base pay to exceed the maximum of the pay grade must be approved (in advance) by the appropriate vice president, the Assistant Vice President of Human Resources or designee, and the Senior Vice President for Business Affairs.
-See Merit Payments for related information.
+See Salary Adjustments for related information.

 Longevity and Hazardous Duty Pay

 Each regular full-time nonacademic employee who has worked for the state for two years will receive an additional payment each month to recognize their service.
 Commissioned peace officers will receive extra pay after one year of hazardous service.
 Employees who teach a course and still hold a full-time nonacademic position may continue to receive longevity pay.
 See TAMU System Regulation 31.01.04 for further details.